 When you call 0478 596 402 you will always be speaking with me – a smoke alarm expert that is knowledgeable, friendly, and who genuinely wants to help you!

-ZEN smoke alarms are perfect for home owners, landlords and property sellers who need a stress-free and affordable smoke alarm solution.
-It is these qualities which has seen ZEN Smoke Alarms become Australia’s most popular and trusted online smoke alarm retailer.
+ZEN Interconnected Smoke Alarms are perfect for home owners, landlords and property sellers who need a stress-free and affordable DIY smoke alarm solution.
+It is these qualities which has seen ZEN Smoke Alarms become Australia’s most popular online smoke alarm retailer.

-- Wireless interconnected photoelectric smoke alarm – type preferred by fire authorities in Australia
+- Photoelectric smoke alarms (wireless interconnected) – the type preferred by fire authorities in Australia

 - Quick wireless interconnect with up to 30 other alarms